Online Graphic Design Degree Programs

 Top Schools Offering Graphic Design Programs

 NCES names 648 institutions that have graphic design programs.
-From those schools, 10,382 degrees were awarded to students in 2016 (the most recent data).
-Most of these degrees were at the Bachelor’s level (57%).
+From those schools, you will find 10,382 degrees were awarded to students in 2016 (the most recent data).
+Most of these degrees, you will see, were at the B.A. or B.F.A. level (57%).

 |School||2016 Degrees awarded||2018/19 Tuition|